Departments

 Kidney transplantation

-The kidney serves various functions including filtering waste in the blood.
-As kidney disease progresses, its function starts declining, leading to end-stage renal disease (ESRD).
-ESRD requires treatment such as hemodialysis, peritoneal dialysis, or kidney transplantation.
-Kidney transplantation is the surgical method of replacing the affected kidney with a healthy one.
+The kidneys perform essential functions, including filtering waste products from the blood.
+As kidney disease progresses, kidney function declines, eventually leading to end-stage kidney disease (ESKD).
+Patients with ESKD require kidney replacement therapy, such as hemodialysis, peritoneal dialysis, or kidney transplantation.

-Kidney transplantation has been performed since the 1950s in other countries.
-However, in Korea it was first introduced in 1969, and was adopted by AMC in the 1990s.
-Since then, the number of kidney transplantations performed in AMC increased annually; and in 1996, the center recorded the highest number of kidney transplantation surgeries.
-In January 2012, it reached 3,000 cases and was the first in Korea to complete over 300 cases a year.
-AMC also performed around 400 ABO-incompatible kidney transplantations by December 2016, proving that it AMC shows continuous advancement in the field.
+Kidney transplantation has been performed since the 1950s.
+In South Korea, the procedure was first introduced in 1969 and was adopted by AMC in the 1990s.
+Since then, the number of kidney transplantations at AMC has steadily increased.
+In 1996, AMC recorded the highest number of kidney transplantations in South Korea.
+By January 2012, AMC had reached a total of 3,000 cases and became the first center in South Korea to exceed 300 kidney transplantations per year.
+As of January 2023, AMC has successfully performed approximately 1,000 ABO-incompatible kidney transplantations, reflecting its continued advancement in the field.

 • Donor